bomaidea/courses/course1-java/execise-set0.md

 ## Execise 1

-Create the _MyName_ program that print your name and your surname on the line bellow.
+Create the _HelloMyName_ program that print your name and your surname on the line bellow.